 At the start of 2020, Universal Music became one of the first public movers and shakers with the launch of their ‘Creative Differences’ handbook.
 As music industry leaders, Universal count a particularly high number of creatives amongst their employees.
 Considering the relationship between neurodiversity and creativity, it is unsurprising that they also have an especially high number of prominent neurodivergent employees.

 The Universal handbook covers everything from misconceptions and stereotypes to guidelines for creating a fairer and more inclusive work environment.
-The handbook also emphasises that this is important not just because of a duty to employees, but so that businesses can benefit from the many individual talents that neurodiverse employees embody.
+The handbook also emphasises that this is important not just because of a duty to employees, but so that businesses can benefit from the many individual talents that neurodivergent employees often embody.

 Before taking action, it’s important to take stock.
 There may be many simple measures that can be adjusted or changed which you are not even aware of.
 That’s why the best starting point for progressive businesses is understanding what is currently in place and then identifying any gaps.

 Neurological differences can present themselves in many ways.
-Of course, many of us know of the common issues associated with well-known learning differences such as dyslexia, but even so, it is important that you never assume you have the full picture.
+Of course, many of us believe we know of the common issues associated with well-known learning differences such as dyslexia, but even so, it is important that you never assume you have the full picture.
 For example, you may know that dyslexia impacts spelling, but did you further know that it can also affect memory, organization and coordination?

-When reviewing your workplace’s neurodiverse inclusivity, you should consider all the elements of employees’ work environments and processes.
+When reviewing your workplace’s neuro-inclusivity, you should consider all the elements of employees’ work environments and processes.
 What do your offices sound, smell and look like?
 How do teams and individuals communicate?
 How is information presented?
 Do you give employees options and alternatives to text when sharing information?
 What tools are at your employees’ disposal?
 Do you actively talk about neurodiversity in a healthy, positive light?
 How do you onboard employees and do you offer customizable options in the process?

 These may seem like broad questions, but by even considering them you are likely to see areas where you could be doing things better.
-With many employers not fully aware of the number of neurodiverse people in their organization, exploring these questions will also help you to identify those within your company who may be affected, so you can establish the most effective solutions.
+With many employers not fully aware of the number of neurodivergent people in their organization, exploring these questions will also help you to identify those within your company who may be affected, so you can establish the most effective solutions.
 Discussing neurodiversity and educating staff on this subject area is the best way to lay a foundation for a good, forward-thinking environment.